Merzasphor/MWSE/docs/source/lua/type/tes3reference/isLeveledSpawn.rst

 isLeveledSpawn
 ====================================================================================================

 `boolean`_.
+Read-only.
 If true, this reference was created as a result of a leveled spawn.

 .. _`boolean`: ../../../lua/type/boolean.html